Key takeaways

 Research lenders beforehand to ensure they are legitimate.
 Look at their ratings and reviews on platforms like the Better Business Bureau to see how they handle complaints.
 Make sure they are licensed to operate in your state.
 Compare their fee structures and interest rates to find an affordable option.

-If you’re interested in personal loans from online lenders, try to prequalify.
+If you’re interested in , try to prequalify.
 Most lenders offer prequalification tools that let you see your chances and compare potential rates without impacting your credit.

 Prequalify with multiple lenders, then take a look at your offers.
 Compare the repayment terms, interest rates, fees, and amounts.
 Apply for the best offer.